IABTechLab/uid2-self-serve-portal/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### `run run keycloak:override-realm`

+Imports the [realm-export.json](https://github.com/IABTechLab/uid2-self-serve-portal/blob/main/keycloak/realm/realm-export.json) to the keycloak and override realm if exists.\
+It is important to note that all the users in the realm will be removed.

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!
 Note that builds for deployment are not made on developer machines - those happen in our CI pipeline.